andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_04_GroupAnalysisOnTheSurface.rst

 Multiple Comparisons Correction
 ******************

 As with the volumetric analysis, we will need to correct for the number of vertices in our dataset (as opposed to the number of voxels).
-The commands needed to run a cluster simulation on the surface are more involved; similar to how we created an entire preprocessing script with uber_subject.py, we will create a cluster correction script with ``slow_surf_clustsim.py``:
+The commands needed to run a cluster simulation on the surface are more involved; similar to how we created an entire preprocessing script with uber_subject.py, we will create a cluster correction script with ``slow_surf_clustsim.py`` (note that this should be done for both hemispheres):

 ::

-	slow_surf_clustsim.py -save_script surf.clustsim -uvar spec_file suma_MNI_N27/std.141.MNI_N27_lh.spec -uvar surf_vol suma_MNI_N27/MNI_N27_SurfVol.nii -uvar blur 4.0 -on_surface yes
+	slow_surf_clustsim.py -save_script surf.clustsim.001 -uvar spec_file suma_MNI_N27/std.141.MNI_N27_lh.spec \
+	 -uvar surf_vol suma_MNI_N27/MNI_N27_SurfVol.nii -uvar blur 4.0 -on_surface yes -uvar pthr_list 0.001 \
+	 -uvar results_dir clust.results.001

 And then run the output script: